At Seattle Opera February/March 2016

 At Fotheringay Castle, where Mary Stuart is under house arrest, she tells her attendant, Hannah, about her happy childhood in France.
 Leicester brings the news that Elizabeth is coming; he encourages Mary to be humble and submissive.
 The Queen arrives, and Mary kneels before her, but Elizabeth accuses Mary of having violated her marriage and participated in the murder of her husband.
 Goaded to fury, Mary publically insults Elizabeth, denouncing her as the illegitimate bastard of a whore—and sealing her own doom.

-At Westminster, Cecil shows Elizabeth evidence implicating Mary in a treasonous plot, and Elizabeth signs Mary’s death warrant.
+At Westminster, Elizabeth finally signs Mary’s death warrant.
 When Leicester begs her to spare Mary’s life, Elizabeth tells him he must witness the execution.

 Mary, still a devout Catholic, refuses Cecil’s offer of an Anglican minister.
-Talbot, secretly a Catholic priest, hears her final confession and comforts her.
+Talbot comforts her with a final chance to take Catholic communion.
 She tells her supporters that she is happy to return to God’s embrace.
 Three cannon shots signal her execution; Mary Stuart forgives Elizabeth, bids farewell to those she loves, and calmly ascends the scaffold.

 The Real Mary Stuart